Who (and what) is Spinguistic

 It hasn’t helped matters that the wine industry has sought to elevate itself by employing the rather extraordinary PR approach of making their customers feel ignorant by placing a hurdle between them and their enjoyment of the wine industry’s product that can only be crossed with a trained palette, extensive education, and proficiency in a new language.

 Winery websites talk about soil and climate and how many generations of their family have been making wine, while site visitors who just want to know what’s being poured in the tasting room give up and click away in frustration.
+If this sounds like your winery, you can take comfort in the knowledge that it’s not just you — this is almost every winery, and … you’re the reason I do what I do.

 We believe that as an industry filled with passionate people, we can do better.